lexer

 is a match, the functional pattern returns true

 .
-However, we ultimately want to style the
+However, we ultimately want to tag the

 “style” tag as an HTML tag, so the actual start rule looks like this: